|Mr C Bell|

 |Miss A Jacques|

 |Ms H Morley|

 We believe each pupil is equally as important regardless of their prior ability.
 We are all highly passionate about Mathematics and strive to pass on this enthusiasm to all our pupils.
 We teach our students to become excellent mathematicians in their own rights through the mastery of skills and the application to problems.

-Their GCSE currently consists of 3 exam papers; one non-calculator and two calculators.
-Each exam is 90minutes long and contributes equally to their overall grade.
+Their GCSE currently consists of 3 exam papers; one non-calculator and two calculator papers.
+Each exam is 90 minutes long and contributes equally to their overall grade.